 |Funicular myelosis, vitamin B12 deficiency||Holotranscobalamine, homocysteine, methylmalonate, vitamin B12 in cerebral fluid, erythrocyte indices|

-|Vascular diseases (CADASIL, microan-giopathy) with cerebral ischaemia||Genetic testing, MRT diagnostics|
+|Vascular diseases (CADASIL, microangiopathy) with cerebral ischemia||Genetic testing, MRI diagnostics|

 |MS-related disease: Neuromyelitis optica||Aquaporin 4 antibodies, usually no oligoclonal bands|